automationhacks/automationhacks.github.io/_posts/2020-01-26-using-intellij-to-speed-up-your-dev-workflow.md

 However,

   * Do we really extract the maximum juice out of these tools?
-  * How many of the IDE&#8217;s features do we really use on a day to day basis?
+  * How many of the IDE's features do we really use on a day to day basis?

 Well, fret not.
 This post will share some of the awesome tips that you can also follow to become more productive with your editors.
 I got to know some of these features when the prolific Dev evangelist <a href="https://hadihariri.com/" target="_blank" rel="noopener">Hadi Hariri</a> from Jetbrains visited [Gojek](https://www.gojek.io/) Bengaluru and shared these over a meetup talk.